About Elsa

 Vitality

-Restoring a spark in people and systems so they feel alive rather than drained or constrained.
+Restoring spark in people and systems so they feel alive rather than drained or constrained.

-Articipating fully rather than going through the motions.
+Leaning into the depths of the moment, participating fully rather than just ticking boxes or going through the motions.

 Integration